magicmq/pyspigot-documentation/docs/pyspigot/quickstartproject.md

 ???+ tip

     PySpigot will attempt to load all folders within the `projects` folder (as separate projects).
 You can disable a project by setting `enabled: false` in its [project options](../projects/projectoptions.md).
+If you want to prevent a project from automatically loading at server start but leave it enabled, you can do that too!
+Just set `auto-load` to `false` in its project options.

 ### Create a `project.yml`